Cameron327/my-express-server/README.md

 # my-express-server
-Creating a server usinng express.js
+Creating a server using express.js